Angela Ken

-Angela Ken Tavares Rojas (born May 16, 2002), better known as Angela Ken, is a Filipino singer-songwriter, dancer, occasional actress and influencer.
+Angela Ken Tavares Rojas (born May 16, 2002) is a Filipino singer-songwriter, dancer, actress and influencer.
 She gained acclaim on social networking service TikTok.
 After releasing her single "Ako Naman Muna", she signed with Star Magic, a talent agency under ABS-CBN Corporation.
 Angela is also a member of the Squad Plus.
 In 2022, Angela made her acting debut in the iWantTFC musical series titled Lyric and Beat as Verlyn.

+Personal life

+Angela Ken Rojas was born on May 16, 2002.
+She is from Imus, Cavite and also resides in Las Piñas.
+She attended Josiah Christian Values High School.
+She co-owns and operates a cafe in Imus.
+She was raised by her mother and grandmother and is an engineering student.
+She is known to keep pet dogs.

 Career

+Beginnings

+Angela began writing songs at the age of 12, with her first composition being a worship song.
+She began her professional musical career after being discovered by ABS-CBN Music creative director Jonathan Manalo on TikTok, where she made a draft of what later became her first single "Ako Naman Muna" (Let me first this time) in 2020.
+The draft gained more than 1.3 million likes on TikTok and led to an invitation by Dreamscape Entertainment to join its music group, The Squad Plus, and another offer by Star Music to produce a full version of the song.

 2021

-In 2021, Angela debuted with the release of her first single "Ako Naman Muna".
-An English version of the said song was released on July 23, 2021.
+Angela signed a contract with Star Music on March 4.
+She debuted with "Ako Naman Muna", which reached 2.5 million YouTube views and more than five million Spotify streams.
+The single was also included in the soundtrack of the television series Huwag Kang Mangamba.
+An English version of the said song was released on July 23.

-She also interpreted "Sila Pa Rin" for the soundtrack of Marry Me, Marry You.
+She also interpreted "Sila Pa Rin" (Sill Them) for the soundtrack of the television series Marry Me, Marry You.

-In December 2021, Angela would be a part of the soundtrack for Saying Goodbye, where she interpreted the single "If We Fall in Love".
+In December, Angela co-created the soundtrack for the film Saying Goodbye, where she interpreted the single "If We Fall in Love".